pierreac-xbe/freeticketing_ghpages/docs/guide/usage-with-xbe.md

 ## Download and Installation

 ::: info
-Contact us for the download link appropriate for your operating system.
+Contact us at [help@x-b-e.com](mailto:help@x-b-e.com) for the download link for your operating system.
 :::

 After downloading, extract the zip file.
 You'll find the following directory structure: